ben-rowan/vcsv-stream/README.md

 ### Read

-Now that we've setup the stream we can use it like we would with any normal CSV file.
+Now that we've setup the stream we can use it like we would any normal CSV file.

 ```php
 $vCsv = new SplFileObject('vcsv://fixture.csv');